udem-dlteam/ribbit/README.md

-## ⚠️ The Ribbit version that can compile the R4RS compliant repl in 7KB is available on the `dev` for now.
-It will be merged with `main` shortly. ⚠️
+## ⚠️ The Ribbit version that can compile the R4RS compliant repl in 7KB is available on the `dev` branch for now.
+It will be merged with the `main` branch shortly. ⚠️

 # Ribbit